 Open BiddingA government that procures goods and services using an open process of bidding whereby the most attractive bid is selected.
-This can be compared with an anti-competitive practice such as a politician who gives contracts to her friends.Firms that set prices independently such that the firm that sets the lowest price may receive more business.
-This can be compared with the anti-competitive practice of price fixing whereby firms agree amongst each other to maintain high prices.
+This can be compared with an anti-competitive practice such as a politician who gives contracts to her friends.price fixing whereby firms agree amongst each other to maintain high prices.

 Trade ComplianceNations that comply to the terms of the trade agreements they have signed.
 This can be contrasted with nations that impose non-tarrif barriers to trade such as bureaucratic regulations and delays that are imposed on a trading partner.